Applied Part 3. Project Constitution: First Rules Referendum

 permitted_actions: ["soft_restart_agent"]

 Problem: no ttl, no max_scope, no rollback_condition.
-The rule is indefinite and without blast radius boundaries.
-In half a year, no one will review it.
+The rule is indefinite and has no radius bounds.
+Half a year later no one will review it anymore.

 Good: